 - You will get to use the telephone in order to get in touch with a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, they will let you keep wearing your own clothes, if not you you will have to change into a jail jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you keep wearing your own clothes, if not you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help other people that get arrested get through the process?

 Click here to tell about all about it